macrocosme/macrocosme.github.io/_posts/2016-06-08-NVIDIA-Deep-Learning-Roadshow.md

 Some libraries:
  cuDNN, [NCCL](https://github.com/NVIDIA/nccl), cuSPARSE, cuBLAS, cuFFT...

-Post-presentation thought: A bit too high level but a good overview of what can be used through NVIDIA for deep learning.

 ![alt text](https://macrocosme.github.io/images/IMG_9175.jpg "AI timeline")
 ![alt text](https://macrocosme.github.io/images/IMG_9178.jpg "What you can get/use")

 # NVIDIA DGX-1, PASCAL AND NVLINK (Pradeep Gupta, NVIDIA)

-Thought: Seems to be targeted to HPC hardware management people.

 (PCI --> 16GB/s) : NVLink --> 4 links @ 20GB/s (GPU to GPU, GPU to CPU, ...)
 CoWoS HBM2 (2.5D memory)